Managing Projects

 Stack creation can take up to four minutes.
 When stack creation is complete, the required cloud resources have been configured successfully.

+4. Click the link at the bottom of the Add Project dialog.
 A Storage Access section will appear in the Add Project dialog.
-Follow the steps below for completing this section:

-section of the policy JSON.
-The rest of the policy JSON sets the minimum policy requirement to allow Dremio Cloud read and write access to the project store. -
+5. For Project Store, paste the path of the Amazon S3 bucket.
+Doing so sets the path in the Resource section of the policy JSON.
+The rest of the policy JSON sets the minimum policy requirement to allow Dremio Cloud read and write access to the project store.

 a.
 For Project Data Credentials, select Access Key.